ROILTechnology/ROIL_info/privacy-policy.md

 enforcement requirements (and we shall have no liability for doing so).

 In order to operate the service, we need to share your Personal Data with certain third parties.
-Our hosting provider is Amazon Web Services (“AWS”).
+Our hosting providers are Amazon Web Services (“AWS”) and DigitalOcean.
-Your data is necessarily shared with AWS, as they provide our infrastructure.
+Your data is necessarily shared with our hosting providers, as they provide our infrastructure.
 Further, our service links you to third-party content hosts, sometimes through opening third-party content in an Internet browser tab, and sometimes in an embedded form, where the third-party content displays directly on our service.